 The best choice for this type of storage facility is a refrigerated shipping container.
 When it comes to controlled temperature storage, these containers provide you with everything you need.

-Benefits of Refrigerated Containers:
+Benefits of Refrigerated Containers for Marijuana Storage:

 - Controlled temperature.
 You can manage and monitor the temperature from outside the container for convenience.